jacobovidal/oauth-fetch/packages/oauth-fetch/README.md

 > [!NOTE]
 > When using `OAuthFetch`, and if the `getToken` method returns a `DPoP` token type, we will automatically handle the generation of the DPoP proof and its inclusion in the headers.
+> When using `OAuthFetch`, and if the `getToken()` method returns a `DPoP` token type, we will automatically handle the generation of the DPoP proof and its inclusion in the headers.

 ### Proof Key for Code Exchange (PKCE)